 - Place all supplies used to clean the spill in a plastic bag and seal it before you put it in the trash

-- When you throw things out you must make sure that people and pets will not come into contact with the drugs.
+- When you throw things out you must make sure that people and pets will not come into contact with the chemotherapy

-- Using nonsterile gloves, put the equipment in a heavy plastic or metal container.
-Make sure the container can be well-sealed.
-Be sure to separate the container from those to be recycled.
+- Put the equipment in a heavy plastic or metal container that can be well-sealed.
+Be sure to separate the container from those to be recycled

 - Make sure that the items with the chemotherapy do not touch any part of your body